-An athlete must register its use by completing a simple form, which is available from our Club Welfare Officer.
+An athlete must register its use by completing a simple form, which is available from our Club Welfare Officers.

 The most important thing to remember is that athletes are responsible for anything untoward found in their system no matter how it got there.
 It is no defence that it is medication that a Doctor or even a team Doctor prescribed.
 Athletes should also beware of products that are sold over the counter as they can contain prohibited substances.

 Failure to register could lead to lifetime ban.